How struggles with mental health and addictions can help us be the church

 Responding thoughtfully and compassionately to these things is a priority for the church and its leaders.

-Wouldn’t it be wonderful to think that a hurting person with a disease that is generally not visible could turn to the church in the assurance that the church seeks to understand the complex issues of mental health?
-There is nothing better than simple validation for a person with a mental health issue.
+Wouldn’t it be wonderful to think that a hurting person with a disease that is generally not visible could turn to the church in the assurance that the church seeks to understand the complex issues of mental health.
+For a person with a mental health issue, there is nothing better than simple validation.

 Caring for Those Who Struggle